DartExplore/dallas-by-metro-backend/README.md

 Simply clone the repository and open the project in your IDE of choice.
 If application cannot run, ensure you have a recent version of Java and run a Maven update.
 A test database can be spun up in Docker by navigating to the resources folder and executing *sudo docker compose up* and deleted by *sudo docker compose down -v*.
+Some test data can be generated by running the NodeJS script under the scripts folder within resources.

 ## Database